Applied-Materials-Technology/pyfemop/README.md

-# mtgo
+# pyfemop

-Package for optimizing material geometry
 -----------------------------------------
-MTGO - Mechanical Test Geometry Optimizer
+PyFEMOP - Python Finite Element Model Optimisation Problems
 -----------------------------------------
-MTGO is a python based tool for optimizing the geometry of mechanical tests.
+pyfemop is a python based tool for optimizing
+FE models.
 It will use the MOOSE FE package, with
 Gmsh to generate meshes.